ibm-cloud-docs/vpc/vpe-delete.md

 1. Click the Actions menu ![Actions menu](../icons/action-menu-icon.svg "Actions") next to the endpoint gateway that you want to delete, then click **Delete**.
 Click **Delete** again to confirm the deletion.

+[Select availability]{: tag-green}

-If you previously selected the auto-delete option for attached IP addresses, any attached reserved IPs are also deleted.
+If you previously selected the auto-release option for attached IP addresses, any attached reserved IPs are also released.
 {: note}

 ## Deleting an endpoint gateway from the CLI